Terms and conditions

 If contract states area A. It is area A, not area A+B. Area B costs extra.

-We try to be as reasonable as we can be with any change order, and we do our very best to accommodate all of our client’s requests.
+We try to be as reasonable as we can be with any and all change order(s), and we do our very best to accommodate all of our client’s requests.

 After all, that is what custom work is all about.
 Providing the client with exactly what they want.

-However, since you, the client, do not work for free, do not expect contractor to either.
+However, since you, the client, do not work for free, do not expect us, the contractor, to either.

 The following are explicitly exempt from Contractor’s liability in any and every way, shape and form and are exempt from limited warranty.